 Introduction to Qualitative Research Methods

-To give an overview and introduction to the major qualitative research methods based in the social sciences as used in health services, public health and other health-related research.
+This course aims to give an overview and introduction to the major qualitative research methods based in the social sciences as used in health services, public health and other health-related research.

 By the end of the course, attendees should be able to:

-- Appreciate the importance of qualitative research methods in the study of health, illness, and health services and systems;
+- appreciate the importance of qualitative research methods in the study of health, illness, and health services and systems;

-- Understand how to identify when a research topic requires qualitative research methods, and be able to select the most appropriate methods to answer the particular research question;
+- understand how to identify when a research topic requires qualitative research methods, and be able to select the most appropriate methods to answer the particular research question;

-- Practise the skills required to conduct in-depth interviews, facilitate focus groups, and undertake observation and/or ethnographic research;
+- practise the skills required to conduct in-depth interviews, facilitate focus groups, and undertake observation and/or ethnographic research;

-- Know how to employ qualitative research methods alongside other methods in health research.
+- know how to employ qualitative research methods alongside other methods in health research.

 Who the course is intended for